nivekcode/frontend-heroes/exercise-npm-scripts-watch/README.md

 # NPM Scripts - watch script

-So far we have created a `HTML` page, learned how to use the dev tools and how to ,manually use `TypeScript` and `Saas`.
+So far we have created a `HTML` page, learned how to use the dev tools and how to ,manually use `TypeScript` and `Sass`.
 In this exercise we are going to automate these things with the help of `npm` scripts.

-The exercise setup has now two additional files - `tsconfig.json` and `tsconfig.prod.json` files.
+The exercise setup has now an additional file - `tsconfig.json`.
 Previously we ran the `tsc` command with the help of `npx` which downloads and executes package on demand.
 Because we ran the `tsc` command without any parameters, a default rule set was applied behind the scenes.
 The `tsconfig.json` file gives us the opportunity to customize Typescript compiler options to better suit our needs.